CRYBOII/monmind/README.md

 Once [monmind](https://github.com/CRYBOII/monmind) is installed go to workspacd folder and create .ob file,

-put  all strings that you want to obfuscate,

 and slap your strings in there on different lines.

 now you can run this command